-Take a long look at the above and ask yourself, how am I achieving competitive advantage in my business?
+Take a long look at the above and ask yourself, how am I achieving a competitive advantage in my business?

 Are there things I could be doing differently, or better?

 Why would my customers choose my business over my main competitors?

 What makes my competitors good/bad?

 These types of thought-provoking questions will prompt you to think about your business in a way that embraces the concept of continuous innovation, continuously reinventing your business, building on previous successes and seeking new, exciting ways to succeed again and again.

 Therein lies the crux, competitive advantage on its own is not enough, you need to constantly strive to innovate, reinvent and change in order to achieve ‘sustainable competitive advantage’, the holy grail of achievement for all market economy businesses.

 Imagine Apple still trying to sell the first generation iPhone today versus the other smartphones on the market, or Microsoft trying to pit the first generation Xbox against PlayStation 4.
 If any of today’s big players stand still and stop innovating and reinventing to maintain their sources of competitive advantage then they will pretty soon become the Woolworths, Saab, Borders and Blockbuster of tomorrow.